ahmedheakl/BookSight/README.md

 * ejs: To write javascript code inside of HTML
 * Method-Override: To use the PUT and DELETE methods
 * dotevn: To set the database environment variables
+* Body-parser: To get data from forms through the body

 # To run the code
 * Write ```npm install``` in your terminal to install all required packages.